-When the narcissist comes back to the partner to try to entice him or her back into the relationship, this is called the hoovering stage.
+When narcissists return to the partner to entice him or her back into the relationship, this is called the hoovering stage.
 [Read: Why Narcissists Hoover]

-The narcissist will often engage with the partner as if none of the abuse happened and sometimes return to the loving persona the partner remembers from the beginning of the relationship.
+Narcissists will often engage with the partner as if none of the abuse happened.
+Sometimes they return to the loving persona the partner remembers from the beginning of the relationship.

 Kevin: I’ve missed you so much.
 I’ve been so upset while we weren’t talking that I was drinking every single night.

-Allie: Earlier in this conversation, you said that you haven’t had a drink in a month.
+Allie: Earlier in this conversation, you said you hadn’t had a drink in a month.

 Kevin: Are you trying to say I haven’t been upset?

-Allie: No… I just… thought that when I asked you how you’d been doing that you said you were trying to clean up and you hadn’t been drinking.
+Allie: No… I just… thought that when I asked you how you’d been doing, you said you were trying to clean up, and you hadn’t been drinking.